Carilion Clinic: Lifeguard

 Carilion Clinic operates a 24-hour air ambulance service using a fleet of three helicopters that operate out of three bases (Radford, Lexington and Westlake).
 Lifeguard provides service for the entire state of Virginia, as well as parts of West Virginia, North Carolina and Tennessee.
 Life-Guard helicopters operation began in 1981 and Lifeguard became Virginia's first air ambulance service.

 Institute for Orthopaedics and Neurosciences

 The Institute for Orthopaedics and Neurosciences is a 55,000 square foot facility that provides general orthopaedic, total joints care, sports medicine, brain disorder and neurosurgery services.

 Carilion Wellness

 Carilion Wellness is a system of fitness centers owned and operated by Carilion Clinic.
 With locations in Roanoke, Botetourt and Blacksburg, Carilion Wellness has more than 6,700 members.
 The fitness centers offer exercise classes, gym equipment, indoor and outdoor pools, as well as wellness programs and services such as nutrition consultations and personal training.

 Velocity Care

 Carilion Clinic runs eight urgent care centers under the brand name Velocity Care.
 The urgent clinics offer walk-in medical services for non-life-threatening injuries and illnesses.
-Services include lab work and imagining services, and treatments for common illnesses and injuries.
+Services include lab work and imaging services, and treatments for common illnesses and injuries.